-Thanks were given to Malcolm and Chris for their help and support on the Management Committee, John for his work on the Club Website and to Peter M for keeping the local community informed of our activities via the Phonebox Magazine.
-Thanks were also given to Chris for weekly preparation of tea and coffee and Les P for designing and constructing a new Club front door.
+Thanks were given to Malcolm and Chris for their help and support on the Management Committee, John for his work on the Club website and to Peter M for keeping the local community informed of our activities via the Phonebox Magazine.
+Thanks were also given to Chris for the weekly preparation of tea and coffee and Les P for designing and constructing a new Club front door.

-Apologies for absence were received from Bruce, David Cot, Mike and Jack.
+Apologies for absence were received from Bruce and Tony.

 A/P 1.
 Tony Tull’s rolling stock has been boxed up and now needs to be returned to him.
 Malcolm to write to Tony and ask him to collect as soon as possible.
 No significant progress to date, Malcolm to pursue as appropriate.
 Action – Malcolm

-A/P 4.
-Annual Club Dinner held at Donzella Restaurant, Olney in April 2017.
+A/P 2.
+Annual Club Dinner to be held at Donzella Restaurant, Olney in April 2017.
 Dinner held on Thursday, 21 April 2017.
 Discharged.

-Matters Arising from the 2016 Annual General Meeting were reviewed and updated during the course of the AGM as follows
+Matters Arising from the 2017 Annual General Meeting were reviewed and updated during the course of the AGM as follows

-The disposal of accumulated rubbish is still a major issue and needs to be resolved during the coming year.
+The disposal of accumulated rubbish is still a major issue and must be resolved during the coming year.
 We will consider all possible options for disposal, including the possibility of hiring a skip.